mejs/orao/README.md

 ### [Orao keyboard](https://github.com/mejs/orao/tree/master/orao_keyboard)
 ![keyboard](/imgs/keyboard.png)

 Since I don't own an original Orao, I needed a way to connect a regular PS2 keyboard to the replica.
 This is a work in progress project for an Arduino based interface that uses an MT8816 analog switch matrix to use a PS2 keyboard with the Orao.
 The interface supports all Orao keys and key combinations including PF keys, control and shift key support.
-You can find the list of all Orao key combinations [here (in BCS)](https://github.com/mejs/orao/tree/master/orao_keyboard/combinations.png) I've used an Arduino Mega for testing.
+You can find the list of all Orao key combinations [here (in BCS)](https://github.com/mejs/orao/tree/master/orao_keyboard/combinations.png) I've used an Arduino Nanofor testing.

 ![kbdschematics](/imgs/kbdschematics.jpeg)